aiven/devportal/docs/products/opensearch/howto/opensearch-log-integration.rst

 * ``index retention limit``, number of days to preserve the daily indexes.

 .. warning::

-    When the ``index retention limit`` is reached, the daily indexes are deleted.
-The count starts from the day that those indexes were sent.
+    The logs are sent once per day from the selected service to your OpenSearch cluster.
+When the ``index retention limit`` is reached, those indexes are deleted from the OpenSearch cluster.

 Change logs integration configuration
 '''''''''''''''''''''''''''''''''''''